DISCOVER: A Solver for Distributional Counterfactual Explanations: Distributional Counterfactual Formulation and Limitations

 \section{Distributional Counterfactual Formulation and Limitations}

 Here we briefly review the distributional counterfactual formulation introduced by DCE to establish notation and certification semantics.
 We then describe the combined objective used to operationalize the chance constraints, before discussing why the original gradient-based optimization becomes problematic in realistic tabular pipelines.
-This sets the stage for the solver redesign introduced in the next section.
+This sets the stage for the solver design.